stefuiii/tp/docs/UserGuide.md

 ```
 filter t/vendor
 ```
-The command appears in your comannd box, ready to be edited or executed again.
+The command appears in your command box, ready to be edited or executed again.

 <box type="tip" seamless>